ScaniaKing326/EuroTruckSimulator2DedicatedServerSetup/README.md

 3. Set rules so player know what is alloved and what is not.
 Deal with anyone that brake rules !

 4. Have high security messures on system that host server.
-In case of security issue dont allow playing on server until its fixed.

 5. Use official server software created by game creators rather than third party software.